danielb987/EmojicodeEditor/README.md

 ### Contribution
 If you want to contribute to the project, please create an Issue first.
 That will allow us to discuss the desired change before doing the work on the contribution.

+The documentation pages has [Javadoc for EmojicodeEditor] (https://danielb987.github.io/EmojicodeEditor/javadoc/).